Heart attack

 - health care provider (name and phone number)

-- health insurance number for expenses that are not covered under provincial health insurance plans, such as:
+- health care plan benefit card for expenses that aren’t covered under provincial health insurance plans, such as:

 - ambulance services